mitsuba-renderer/drjit/src/python/docstr.rst

     Note that this information can also be queried in a more fine-grained manner (per variable) using the :py:attr:`drjit.ArrayBase.state` field.

+.. topic:: JitFlag_KernelFreezing

+    Enable recording of functions annotated with :py:func:`freeze`.

+    If KernelFreezing is enabled, all Dr.Jit operations executed in a function annotated with :py:func:`freeze` are recorded at it's first call and replayed on subsequent calls.

 .. topic:: JitFlag_Default

     The default set of optimization flags consisting of